 Title: Incident Command Project Executive: CFO Simon Pilling, West Yorkshire FRS Synopsis: This guidance supports the work of fire and rescue services to put in place a system for an all-hazards approach to incident command.
 It is an essential guide to the safe systems of work needed at an incident and is aimed at policy writers in all fire and rescue services.
-Published: 23/12/2015 Next Review Date: 23/12/2018 Status: Approved Version: First edition version two Latest Position: First edition version one published 14/07/2015 First edition version two published 23/12/2015.
+Published: 15/11/2016 Next Review Date: 15/11/2019 Status: Approved Version: First edition version two Latest Position: First edition version one published 14/07/2015 First edition version two published 23/12/2015.
 Improved text formatting and clearer diagrams.
 There are no operational changes to consider.
+Second edition version one published 15/11/2016.
+Addition of tactical actions.
+Refer to the configuration log to see the differences between first edition version two and second edition version one.